zjs81/SMEXPIRESCRIPT/README.md

 6. The script will display the response for each user's password expiration.

 Note: Please note that the script has been tested and works with SmarterMail Build 8559.
 However, use this script at your own risk.
 It is recommended to test it in a non-production environment before using it in a production setting.
-The author take no responsibility for any issues or damages caused by the usage of this script.
+The author takes no responsibility for any issues or damages caused by the usage of this script.